As the Great Depression neared, an auctioneer sold millions of dollars of Osage Nation oil leases.

 During the height of the drilling boom from 1919 to 1928 northwest of Tulsa, more than $202 million was paid to the tribe in oil and natural gas royalties, bonuses, interest and land rentals.
 “The Osage fields were an oilman’s dream,” reported Jones.
 “The oil was a high-grade, with a good conversion to gasoline ratio.
 It was easily refined, with a very high percentage of kerosene.
 It was free of sulfur and asphalt.”

 Million Dollar Auctioneer

 According to Corey Bone of the Oklahoma Historical Society, the profitable auctions of Osage mineral rights were based on “headrights” from a 1906 tribal population count.

-A large cast of national characters are linked to the Osage oil boom.
+A large cast of national characters are linked to petroleum exploration and production on the Osage Nation.
 Future president Herbert Hoover, an orphan, spent summer months in Pawhuska after his uncle Major Lahan J. Miles was appointed agent to the Osages in 1878.

 Southeast of Pawhuska the town Pershing was an oil boom town named for Gen. John J. Pershing, leader of U.S. forces in Europe during World War I.